nodejs/node/deps/npm/docs/content/commands/npm-exec.md

 (either one installed locally, or fetched remotely), in a similar context as running it via `npm run`.

-Whatever packages are specified by the `--package` or `-p` option will be provided in the `PATH` of the executed command, along with any locally installed package executables.
-The `--package` or `-p` option may be specified multiple times, to execute the supplied command in an environment where all specified packages are available.
+Whatever packages are specified by the `--package` option will be provided in the `PATH` of the executed command, along with any locally installed package executables.
+The `--package` option may be specified multiple times, to execute the supplied command in an environment where all specified packages are available.